LucyHeath/Lay-by/README.md

 ## Challenges
 * It was great havimg such a collaborative approach, but on a couple of occassion small bits of work were duplicated, which could have been avoided.
 * It was sometimes tricky at times working on a task that somepne else had already begun to code.
+* The naming conventions are all over the place.
+As changes were made due to time limitatiosn variables and funcitons were not renames, this lead to some confuciotn at points, espiecially when the group chose to change the topic a day in to the coding process.

 ## Wins
 * This was my first time using GitHub as a team.